 We can accommodate a wide range of dietary restrictions including but not limited to: vegetarian, gluten-free, celiac, corn-free, dairy-free, and a wide variety of specific food allergies.
 Our kitchen and dining hall is a nut-sensitive facility.
 We do serve products made in facilities that process nuts.

-Worries about your picky eater?
-Worried about your picky eater?
+Worried about your picky eater or your camper with food allergies?
 Schedule a meeting with Rachel to discuss strategies to prepare your camper, and talk through any food concerns.

 How do we accommodate high stakes dietary needs?